Posté par Olivier Bonfait, le 3 mai 2026;

 Appel à communications : « À deux voix : le couple commanditaire à la fin du Moyen Âge (XIVe-XVIe siècle) » (Lausanne, Université de Lausanne, 19-20 octobre 2026)

 La section d’histoire de l’art de l’Université de Lausanne organise un colloque sur le couple commanditaire à la fin du Moyen Âge et au début de la Renaissance qui se tiendra à Lausanne les lundi 19 et mardi 20 octobre 2026.
 Depuis près d’un demi-siècle, les recherches médiévistes ont profondément renouvelé l’étude des sociétés anciennes, notamment par l’analyse de la famille et des systèmes de parenté.
-Ces dynamiques ont favorisé le développement d’une véritable histoire des femmes . . . → En lire plus
+Ces dynamiques ont favorisé le développement d’une véritable histoire . . . → En lire plus

 Posté par Olivier Bonfait, le 15 décembre 2025;